-- 25. The Railways and Telecommunication services are the principal departmentally-run commercial undertakings of Government.
+- 25. Railways is the principal departmentally-run commercial undertaking of Government.
 The Budget of the Railways and the Demands for Grants relating to Railway expenditure are presented to Parliament separately.
 The total receipts and expenditure of the Railways are incorporated in the Annual Financial Statement of the Government of India.
-However, to portray the actual working of these departments and not inflate either receipts or expenditure, the expenditure as reflected in the Receipts Budget & Expenditure Budget Vol. 1 and 2 has been taken net of receipts.
+However, to portray the actual working and not inflate either receipts or expenditure, the expenditure as reflected in the Receipts Budget & Expenditure Budget Vol. 1 and 2 has been taken net of receipts.
 The Demands for Grants of the Department of Telecommunications are presented along with other Demands of the Central Government. - 26.
 The receipts and expenditure of the Defence Department shown in the Annual Financial Statement are explained in greater detail in the document Defence Services Estimates presented along with the Detailed Demands for Grants of the Ministry of Defence. - 27.
 The details of grants given to bodies other than State and Union territory Governments are given in the statements of Grants-in-aid paid to non-Government bodies appended to Detailed Demands for Grants of the various Ministries.
-Annexure 6 to Expenditure Budget Vol.1 shows details of grants-in-aid exceeding Rs.5 lakhs (recurring) or Rs.10 lakhs (non-recurring) to private institutions, organisations and individuals sanctioned during the year 1999-2000.
+Annexure 6 to Expenditure Budget Vol.1 shows details of grants-in-aid exceeding Rs.5 lakhs (recurring) or Rs.10 lakhs (non-recurring) to private institutions, organisations and individuals sanctioned during the year 2002-2003.